yellowsink/hrtrack/README.md

 # HRTrack

-A simple, specialized PWA to track HRT.
+A PWA to track HRT.

 Goals:
  - remind you to take your HRT (push notifications optional)